How Many Types of Quail Are There?

 2. Bobwhite Quail

-Bobwhite quail come in two distinct subspecies: the northern bobwhite and the Masked bobwhite.
+Bobwhite quail has two distinct subspecies: the northern bobwhite and the Masked bobwhite.
 The northern bobwhite is found mainly in the eastern United States, while the Masked bobwhite is primarily in the southwestern United States and northern Mexico.
 Several hybrid varieties of Bobwhite quail have been created by mixing the two subspecies.

 3. Gambel’s Quail